 If you are looking for the best home sump pump, you got to give this one a try.
 And if you have nightmares of your newly installed pump failing, sleep soundly while Wayne WSS30VN is on the job.

 It has a powerful 5100 GPH pump that can be trusted.
 Yet to aid your trust issues, they gave a 12VDC battery backup sump pump with 2900 GPH lift that will act as a last line of defense.
 Its power is lesser than the main pump, but it will get the job done.
-It also comes with an alarm system to let you know when the backup pump is running.
+It also comes with an alarm system to let you know when the battery backup pump is running.

-Wayne makes some of the most reliable pumps and this one’s no different.
+Wayne makes some of the most reliable sump pumps and this one’s no different.
 It has not compromised anything.
 Like the first one on the list, it’s also made from corrosion-resistant stainless-steel casing and cast-iron base coated with epoxy powder.
 It will also resist rust and live for a long time.

-Also, this one comes with a top-notch suction pump designed to prevent clogging and airlocks.
-So, you don’t have to worry about pump failure due to clogging.
+Also, this one comes with a top-notch suction designed to prevent clogging and airlocks.
+So, you don’t have to worry about sump pump failure due to clogging.
 And it’s super quiet, so you won’t even notice it running!
 Best part?
 The float switch was tested a million times to aid you from any worries.

 - Comes with a backup 12V DC powered pump

 - Easy to install and comes pre-assembled for extra ease

 - Makes little noise

 - Float switch was tested a million times